-Second, NMGC will fully fund its own implementation of the Oracle ERP and Oracle WACS platforms, even though the configuration is based on a cloned environment from Delta Utilities.
-There is no sharing of implementation costs or capital investment between the two entities.
-All transition activities-including data migration, integration development, and user training-are being planned, executed, and paid for solely by NMGC.

-Additionally, the TMO will monitor all shared services arrangements and provide oversight to ensure compliance with regulatory and governance standards.
-Any intercompany transactions or cost allocations will be subject to audit and documentation requirements, with clear audit trails and cost segregation to prevent even indirect subsidization.

-Finally, NMGC will retain full operational control over its ERP instance and data.
-While support services may be shared, NMGC's systems, users, and decision-making authority will remain fully independent, further reinforcing the separation between the two utilities.
-This approach ensures that the benefits of scale and expertise can be achieved through shared services without compromising regulatory integrity or fairness to customers in either jurisdiction.
+1 be governed by formal intercompany service agreements that clearly define the scope of 2 services, cost allocation methodology, and internal controls.
+These agreements will ensure 3 that each entity pays only for the services it receives and that all costs are directly traceable 4 and justifiable.
+5 6 Second, NMGC will fully fund its own implementation of the Oracle ERP and Oracle 7 WACS platforms, even though the configuration is based on a cloned environment from 8 Delta Utilities.
+There is no sharing of implementation costs or capital investment between 9 the two entities.
+All transition activities-including data migration, integration 10 development, and user training-are being planned, executed, and paid for solely by 11 NMGC.
+12 13 Additionally, the TMO will monitor all shared services arrangements and provide oversight 14 to ensure compliance with regulatory and governance standards.
+Any intercompany 15 transactions or cost allocations will be subject to audit and documentation requirements, 16 with clear audit trails and cost segregation to prevent even indirect subsidization.
+17 18 Finally, NMGC will retain full operational control over its ERP instance and data.
+While 19 support services may be shared, NMGC's systems, users, and decision-making authority 20 will remain fully independent, further reinforcing the separation between the two utilities.
+21 This approach ensures that the benefits of scale and expertise can be achieved through 22 shared services without compromising regulatory integrity or fairness to customers in 23 either jurisdiction.

-1 Q. WILL THERE BE FORMAL SERVICE-LEVEL AGREEMENTS (SLAS) OR 2 TRANSFER PRICING POLICIES IN PLACE?
+1 Q. WILL THERE BE FORMAL SLAS OR TRANSFER PRICING POLICIES IN 2 PLACE?
 3 A. Yes.
-Under the proposed shared services model, formal SLAs and services pricing policie 4 will be developed and executed to govern the support services provided to NMGC.
+Under the proposed shared services model, formal SLAs and services pricing policies 4 will be developed and executed to govern the support services provided to NMGC.
 These 5 agreements will define expected service outcomes, support transparency, and ensure that 6 all costs are appropriately allocated.
 7 8 Importantly, this represents a significant improvement over the current arrangement with 9 Emera, where NMGC operates without formal SLAs today.
 Under the new model, NMGC 10 will benefit from defined service expectations and measurable performance indicators- 11 creating a framework for accountability and continuous improvement.
-12 13 Q. WILL THE BCP APPLICANTS FILE THESE AGREEMENTS WITH THE 14 COMMISSION IN ACCORDANCE WITH THE NMPRC'S REGULATIONS ON 15 CLASS I AFFILIATE TRANSACTIONS?
-16 A. Yes, BCP will file these agreements with the Commission in accordance with Rule 17 17.9.450.11 NMAC.
-18 19 Q. DOES THIS CONCLUDE YOUR REBUTTAL TESTIMONY?
+12 13 Q. WILL THE BCP APPLICANTS FILE THESE AGREEMENTS WITH THE 14 COMMISSION?
+15 A. Yes, The BCP Applicants will agree to cause NMGC to file these agreements with the 16 Commission.
+17 18 Q. DOES THIS CONCLUDE YOUR TESTIMONY?
+19 A. Yes.

-20 A. Yes.